Raiden-Hellblade/VoiceTranslator/README.md

 # VoiceTranslator
-Speech recogniton and translation will update this later, just base rn
+Speech recogniton and translation, will update this later, just base rn